 - 1. Medical expenses required for clinical (These may be obtained through personal physician, student health center, or public health center): Cost may vary based on insurance and provider - a.
 Hepatitis B series (3) or titer - b.
 TB testing: PPD skin test or T-SPOT is required upon admission.
 A chest x-ray is required if PPD or T-SPOT is positive.
 Additional screening and/or testing may be required dependent upon clinical guidelines. - c.
-Proof of annual physical (see appendix J for required form) \This is not required for RN-BSN online students - d.
+Proof of annual physical (see appendix I for required form) This is not required for RN-BSN online students - d.
 Annual drug screen (Verified Credentials) - e.
 Varicella series (2) or titer - f.
 MMR (2) or titer - g.
 Tetanus (within the last 10 years) - h.
 Annual influenza vaccine (due mid-fall) - i.
-COVID-19 testing may be required - 2.
+COVID-19 testing and or vaccination may be required - 2.
 American Heart Association BLS CPR certification- \$30-\$50 biannually - 3.
-Standardized achievement tests are required at the end of each semester.
-The cost is approximately \$45-\$150 each semester, depending on the program option. - 4.
-Students are required to have access to a laptop computer. - 5.
+Standardized achievement tests are required at intervals throughout the program.
+The cost is dependent on the program option. - 4.
+Students are required to maintain electronic device accessibility sufficient to program and university standards (Chromebooks do not meet minimum requirements for nursing programs). - 5.
 Graduation expenses during final semester: - a.
 Graduation fee-approximately \$45-\$125 (includes diploma fee, cap and gown) - b.
 Announcements (optional) - c.
 Arkansas State Board of Nursing application approximately \$100 - d.
-Criminal background check (for nursing license) approximately \$50 - e.
+Criminal background check (for nursing license) approximately \$90 - e.
 NCLEX-RN exam approximately \$200 - f.
 School pin approximately \$40 (optional) - g.
-NCLEX-RN review course approximately \$425 - 6.
+Additional NCLEX-RN review course approximately \$425 (optional) - 6.
 Student professional uniforms (prices vary): - a.
 Black scrub top; black scrub pants/skirt \$40-\$80 - b.
-Shoes \$50-\$100

-- c.
-School name pin approximately \$10 (Ordered from the ASTATE Bookstore) - d.
-ASTATE School of Nursing patch for uniform and lab coat \$10 each (Ordered from the ASTATE Bookstore) - e.
+Shoes \$50-\$100 - c.
+School name pin approximately \$10 (Ordered from the A-STATE Bookstore) - d.
+A-STATE School of Nursing patch for uniform and lab coat \$10 each (Ordered from the A-STATE Bookstore)

+- e.
 ID badge cover or badge clip \$5 - f.
 White lab coat \$25-\$35 - 7.
 Additional costs for clinical experiences: - a.
 Clinical sites may request drug screening prior to rotation.
 Drug screening is required prior to rotation to Arkansas Children's Hospital and Le Bonheur Children's Hospital.
 Approximate cost is \$40. - b.
 Students will be expected to provide their own transportation. - c.
 Students are required obtain a criminal background check at a cost of approximately \$100 - d.
-Students are required to purchase malpractice (professional liability) insurance from Nurses Service Organization or other insurance provider for approximately \$40 for all AASN and BSN program options; if the student is already a CNA, LPN, or RN the cost is higher at approximately \$55-\$100. - 8.
-Textbooks are kept throughout the program of study and used in more than one course.
-Costs will vary depending on semester.
-Textbooks represent a sizeable investment, often more than \$900 in the first semesters of the nursing programs.
-Books purchased during the first semester will be used throughout the nursing program.
+Students are required to purchase malpractice (professional liability) insurance from Nurses Service Organization or other insurance provider for approximately \$40 for all AASN and BSN program options; if the student is already a CNA, EMT-P, LPN, or RN the cost is higher at approximately \$55-\$100. - 8.
+Course materials, including textbooks, should be kept throughout the program of study and are used in multiple courses.
+Costs will vary depending on semester and program option.
+Course materials in the AASN program options (Elsevier 360) area total cost of approximately \$3500 and are divided into equal payments over the total number of semesters the student is enrolled.
+Textbooks for BSN program options may represent a sizeable investment, often more than \$900 in the first semesters of the nursing programs.
 Book costs in subsequent semesters will generally be much less.
-Recommended textbooks listed on syllabi may cost up to an additional \$500. - 9.
-Students are required to have access to the following equipment.
+Recommended textbooks listed on syllabi may cost up to an additional \$500.

+9. Students are required to have access to the following equipment.
 Costs are estimated and prices may vary.